placebeyondtheclouds/placebeyondtheclouds.github.io/_posts/2025-10-16-freestyle-tinywhoop.md

 # level 26 dBm, power 400 mW
 # level 0 dBm, power 1 mW
 ```

-- the official vtxtable for 棕熊 6 band 400mw vtx from their tech support (weird but it is 5 bands only):
+the official vtxtable which their tech support sent to me (weird, the listing says it's 6 band 48 channels, but the table has 5 bands only):

 ```
 vtxtable bands 5
 vtxtable channels 8